flipcoder/midimech/README.md

 - [Download (Win)](https://github.com/flipcoder/midimech/releases)

-Note: These builds are not always up to date, but they're easier to get working.
+After downloading, make sure to follow the instructions under `Setup`.

-Alternatively, you can use the process below to run it from the repository.
+*Note: These builds are not always up to date.*

 ### Mac, Linux, and Running from Git